microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Switching between loading and creating

 The application supports both creating a new container and loading an existing container using its `id`.
-To control which state the app is in, it stores the container ID in the URL hash.
-If the URL has a hash, the app will load that existing container, otherwise the app creates a new container, attaches it, and sets the returned `id` as the hash.
+To control which state the app is in, this sample app stores the container ID in the URL hash.
+If the URL has a hash, the app will load that existing container.
+Otherwise, the app creates a new container, attaches it, and sets the returned `id` as the hash.

 Because both the `getContainer` and `createContainer` methods are async, the `start` function needs to be created and then called, catching any errors that are returned.